kalsky/kBackup/kBackup/Readme.txt

 Features
 The app currently has a number of features and may be expanded to include additional features if the demand is there.
-•	The app will back up your help centers content to a specified folder as html pages in the format of [ArticleId].html.
+•	The app will back up your help center or web portal content to a specified folder as html pages in the format of [ArticleId].html.
 The app will first verify that the user exists in the given Zendesk domain.
 This is included for security reasons so only users who exist in the domain can back up the content.
-•	The app will work for any Zendesk help center even if you chose to use the Host Mapping feature as the original Zendesk sub-domain will still exist, regardless of what you have currently set as your hostname.
+•	The app will work for any Zendesk help center or web portal even if you chose to use the Host Mapping feature as the original Zendesk sub-domain will still exist, regardless of what you have currently set as your hostname.
-•	Using the app to backup your help center content is completely safe and will not affect any existing data, it will simply take a copy of it so there is no possibility for data loss during the process.
+•	Using the app to backup your help center or web portal content is completely safe and will not affect any existing data, it will simply take a copy of it so there is no possibility for data loss during the process.

 Requirements
 There are some requirements for using this app that need to be met in order for it to function